Duygu-Jones/Duygu-Jones/README.md

 <br>

-📢I announce and share all my projects first on LinkedIn.
+📢I announce and share all my projects first on my [**LinkedIn**](https://www.linkedin.com/in/duygujones/) profile.
 If you would like to stay updated on my latest projects♻️💫

 🌐Feel free to connect with me!